MicrosoftDocs/VBA-Docs/api/Visio.Shape.InsertFromFile.md

 | **visInsertIcon**|&H10|Displays the new shape as an icon.|

 > [!CAUTION]
 > Use caution when you are adding ActiveX controls to your application.
 ActiveX controls may be designed in such a way that their use could pose a security risk.
 We recommend that you use controls from trusted sources only.
+Sign any controls that you author.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]